Tokyo Vice: Television adaptation

 In June 2019, a television adaptation of the memoir was announced.
 The 8-part television series stars Ansel Elgort playing Jake Adelstein, an American journalist who embeds himself into the Tokyo Vice police squad to reveal corruption.
 The series also stars Ken Watanabe and is written and executive produced by Tony Award-winning playwright J. T. Rogers, with Endeavor Content serving as the studio.
-In October 2019, it was announced that Michael Mann would direct the pilot episode and would serve as executive producer.
-John Lesher, Emily Gerson Saines, and Destin Daniel Cretton also serve as executive producers, alongside J.T.
-Rogers, Mann, Elgort and Watanabe.
+In October 2019, it was announced that Michael Mann would direct the pilot episode and would serve as executive producer, which he did.
+John Lesher, Emily Gerson Saines, and Destin Daniel Cretton also serve as executive producers, alongside J. T. Rogers, Mann, Elgort and Watanabe.

 In addition to Elgort and Watanabe, the Tokyo Vice cast also includes Rachel Keller and Ella Rumpf.

 The series premiered on April 7, 2022, on HBO Max, with the first three episodes available immediately, followed by two episodes on a weekly basis until the season finale on April 28.

 Controversy over accuracy

 After the release of the TV series, The Hollywood Reporter published an article on persons involved in the Japanese newspaper business and American entertainment industry casting doubts on the veracity of the stories published in the book.
-American television producer Philip Day recalled that, in 2010, while shooting a documentary for National Geographic, felt Adelstein was not credible, citing one incident where Adelstein called him to say he had been attacked by a yakuza in the street with a phone book.
+American television producer Philip Day recalled that, in 2010, while shooting a documentary for National Geographic, he felt Adelstein was not credible, citing one incident where Adelstein called him to say he had been attacked by a yakuza in the street with a phone book.
 A lawsuit was brought in 2011 by Adelstein after he claimed that the production interviewing three different gangsters led to threats on his life.
 Adelstein's former colleague at the Yomiuri, Tsujii, maintained that the atmosphere of brawling and going undercover were not tolerated.
 Adelstein stated in the article, "Nothing in the book is exaggerated.
 Everything is written as it happened."
 After the THR article was published, Adelstein published a response stating, "Mr. Blair deliberately left out or ignored correspondences testifying to my credibility or verifying my reporting", arguing the piece focused too much on the 2011 lawsuit and was inaccurate about keeping sources anonymous, and releasing a collection of documents and sources on Twitter stated to be from the making of the book.